Characters: The Order of the Stick: The Order of the Scribble

 - Nay-Theist: He criticizes Soon, claiming the part of his brain that deals with logic weeps every time Soon kneels down and prays to a "glorified petting zoo".
 This is despite knowing full well that those gods exist and are resonsible for Paladin powers.

 - Nice Job Breaking It, Hero: Girard's hatred of Soon Kim and his paranoia that Kim would break his word to "check in" on the gates led Girard to give a completely random set of coordinates for his gate instead of the real ones.
 Unfortunately, since finding the gates has become a matter of life-and-death, this has made the good guys' job much, much harder, since they have to comb the largest desert in the world — all the while dealing with the illusions, distractions and traps that Draketooth set up to obscure it — to find it, a process that could take months or years.
-And to make matters worse, the only other person he told the true coordinates to was Serini, whose diary is in the possession of Xykon and his allies.
+To make matters worse, the only other person he told the true coordinates to was Serini, whose diary is in the possession of Xykon and his allies.
 So essentially, the bad guys have the coordinates for the gate and could easily reach it within seconds while the heroes were still looking.
 Nice going, Draketooth.

 - Posthumous Character: He's been dead for at least twenty years.

 - Properly Paranoid: Subverted.
-He believed himself to be this, and he may or may not have had reasons to distrust Soon, but it's well established that Soon did keep his promise not to interfere with the others' methods of guarding the other Gates, which Girard doubted he would.
+He believed himself to be this, and he may or may not have had reasons to distrust Soon, but it's well established that Soon kept his promise not to interfere with the others' methods of guarding the other Gates, which Girard doubted he would.
 It appears that Soon was the only one.